Great West Life Assurance Co. Can Reduces Holdings in Barnes Group Inc. (NYSE:B)

 Great West Life Assurance Co.
-Can trimmed its holdings in shares of Barnes Group Inc. (NYSE:B) by 1.1% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
-The institutional investor owned 39,797 shares of the industrial products company’s stock after selling 449 shares during the period.
+Can decreased its position in shares of Barnes Group Inc. (NYSE:B) by 1.1% during the 2nd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The firm owned 39,797 shares of the industrial products company’s stock after selling 449 shares during the period.
 Great West Life Assurance Co.
-Can owned about 0.08% of Barnes Group worth $2,041,000 as of its most recent SEC filing.
+Can owned about 0.08% of Barnes Group worth $2,041,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Eagle Bay Advisors LLC acquired a new stake in Barnes Group during the second quarter worth approximately $32,000.
-Heritage Wealth Management LLC boosted its position in Barnes Group by 78.1% during the second quarter.
-Heritage Wealth Management LLC now owns 1,498 shares of the industrial products company’s stock worth $77,000 after acquiring an additional 657 shares during the last quarter.
-Bessemer Group Inc. acquired a new stake in Barnes Group during the second quarter worth approximately $77,000.
-Quantbot Technologies LP acquired a new position in shares of Barnes Group in the 1st quarter valued at $98,000.
-Finally, Captrust Financial Advisors boosted its holdings in shares of Barnes Group by 2,100.0% in the 1st quarter.
-Captrust Financial Advisors now owns 2,090 shares of the industrial products company’s stock valued at $104,000 after purchasing an additional 1,995 shares during the last quarter.
-85.41% of the stock is owned by institutional investors and hedge funds.
+A number of other institutional investors have also recently added to or reduced their stakes in B. Marshall Wace LLP bought a new stake in shares of Barnes Group in the 1st quarter worth about $347,000.
+First Trust Advisors LP bought a new stake in shares of Barnes Group in the 1st quarter worth about $734,000.
+Amundi Pioneer Asset Management Inc. bought a new stake in shares of Barnes Group in the 1st quarter worth about $3,425,000.
+The PNC Financial Services Group Inc. increased its position in shares of Barnes Group by 5.0% in the 1st quarter.
+The PNC Financial Services Group Inc. now owns 9,086 shares of the industrial products company’s stock worth $450,000 after purchasing an additional 429 shares during the last quarter.
+Finally, Swiss National Bank increased its position in shares of Barnes Group by 1.2% in the 1st quarter.
+Swiss National Bank now owns 109,900 shares of the industrial products company’s stock worth $5,444,000 after purchasing an additional 1,300 shares during the last quarter.
+85.41% of the stock is currently owned by hedge funds and other institutional investors.

-B has been the topic of a number of research analyst reports.
-Wells Fargo & Company lifted their price target on shares of Barnes Group from $51.00 to $52.00 and gave the company an “overweight” rating in a report on Wednesday, June 30th.
-Morgan Stanley decreased their price target on shares of Barnes Group from $66.00 to $64.00 and set an “underweight” rating on the stock in a report on Thursday, June 10th.
-One equities research analyst has rated the stock with a sell rating, two have issued a hold rating and one has given a buy rating to the company’s stock.
-According to MarketBeat, Barnes Group currently has an average rating of “Hold” and a consensus price target of $50.40.
+Several equities research analysts have recently weighed in on the stock.
+Wells Fargo & Company boosted their target price on shares of Barnes Group from $51.00 to $52.00 and gave the stock an “overweight” rating in a research report on Wednesday, June 30th.
+Morgan Stanley dropped their target price on shares of Barnes Group from $66.00 to $64.00 and set an “underweight” rating for the company in a research report on Thursday, June 10th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the company’s stock.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $50.40.

-The company also recently announced a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Thursday, August 26th were paid a dividend of $0.16 per share.
-This represents a $0.64 dividend on an annualized basis and a yield of 1.47%.
+The business also recently declared a quarterly dividend, which was paid on Friday, September 10th.
+Stockholders of record on Thursday, August 26th were paid a $0.16 dividend.
+This represents a $0.64 dividend on an annualized basis and a dividend yield of 1.47%.
 The ex-dividend date of this dividend was Wednesday, August 25th.
-Barnes Group’s payout ratio is 39.02%.
+Barnes Group’s dividend payout ratio is currently 39.02%.

+In related news, SVP Dawn N. Edwards sold 6,300 shares of the business’s stock in a transaction that occurred on Thursday, August 12th.
+The shares were sold at an average price of $50.00, for a total value of $315,000.00.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Corporate insiders own 8.21% of the company’s stock.

 Barnes Group Profile